panzerdp/dmitripavlutin.com/content/posts/092-keys-values-entries/index.md

 `Object.keys(hero)` returns the list `['name', 'city']`, which, as expected, are the keys of `hero` object.

+### 1.1 Keys in practice: detect if object is empty

 ## 2. *Object.values()* returns values

 `Object.values(object)` is the JavaScript utility function that returns the list of values of `object`.